Bone Morphogenetic Protein

 Since there is no need to harvest bone from the patients’ hip for BMP, recipients were spared donor site pain.
 Complications from the graft harvest site are also eliminated with the use of bone morphogenic protein.

 Drs.
-Clary, Nimmich and Strider would be happy to discuss all grafting options with you at the time of consultation.
+Clary and Nimmich would be happy to discuss all grafting options with you at the time of consultation.